larseggert/moderation/draft-ecahc-moderation.md

 The creation of this team intends to address the issues identified in {{motiv}}.

+{:aside}
+> TODO: Decide whether moderation rights remain also with WG chairs,
+> list admins, and others who currently have them, or whether all
+> moderation rights centralize with the moderator team.
+I somewhat
+> prefer the latter, since it'll be cleaner.

 ## Scope

 This IETF moderator team consists of a small number of individuals